OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-14.md

 And another angel came out of the temple in heaven, and he also had a sharp sickle.

 ## Revelation 14:18
-Then another angel, the one who has authority over fire, came out from the altar, and he called with a loud voice to him who had the sharp sickle, saying, “Put in your sharp sickle and gather the clusters from the vine of the earth, because her grapes are ripe.”
+Then another angel, the one with authority over fire, emerged from the altar, and he called with a loud voice to the one who had the sharp sickle, saying, “Put in your sharp sickle and gather the clusters from the vine of the earth, because her grapes are ripe.”

 ## Revelation 14:19
 So the angel swung his sickle to the earth and gathered the clusters from the vine of the earth, and threw them into the great winepress of God's wrath.